Andrew-M-C/go.jsonvalue/docs/en/06_import_export.md

 ## Import / Export

-The initial purpose of designing `Import` and `Export`, is to convert data between `encoding/json` and `jsonvalue`.
+The initial purpose of designing `Import` and `Export` is to convert data between `encoding/json` and `jsonvalue`.

-But the development of `Import` resulted in many additional features below:
+However, the development of `Import` resulted in many additional features as described below:

 ---

 ## Function `New()`

 From v1.3.0, a new function called `New` is provided.
-This function receives any kind of parameter (`any` or `interface{}` in older form), then parse it to a `*jsonvalue.V` value.
-If the input parameter is illegal, the type of returned value will be `NotExist`.
+This function receives any kind of parameter (`any` or `interface{}` in older versions), then parses it to a `*jsonvalue.V` value.
+If the input parameter is invalid, the type of the returned value will be `NotExist`.

-Actually, `New` is the simple packaging of function `Import`, instead, it does not return `error` type.
+Actually, `New` is a simple wrapper of the function `Import`; however, it does not return an `error` type.

 ---

 ## Methods `Set`, `Append`, `Insert`, `Add`

-Before version v1.3.0, when you wanted to add an sub value into a jsonvalue node, you should specify the parameter type of input parameter.
+Before version v1.3.0, when you wanted to add a sub-value into a jsonvalue node, you had to specify the parameter type of the input parameter.
 For example:

 ```go
 v.SetString("Hello, world").At("greeting")